-On May 16, the congregation renewed its commitment to immigrant justice and voted to convert Room 99, an underused classroom, into an apartment to provide transitional housing for asylum seekers.
+On May 16, 2021, the congregation renewed its commitment to immigrant justice and voted to modify Room 99, an underused classroom, to add shower and clothes washing facilities and upgrade the current kitchenette.
 This is the latest on the project.

 Gloria Dei is one month closer to creating a safe, welcoming home for asylum seekers and to accompanying them on their journey.
 Check out these opportunities for you to be involved!